I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 Tip 4: The timing of your sale within the year matters

-The DGI calculates holding years from acquisition to the date of the notarized sale.
-Selling in February vs. October of the same year can mean crossing a threshold that changes your degressive reduction bracket.
-Check the calendar before finalizing your sale date.
+The DGI calculates holding years from acquisition to the date of the notarised sale.
+Selling in February vs. October of the same year can mean crossing a threshold that changes your degressive reduction bracket — or crossing the 6-year mark for the Morocco TPI exemption entirely.
+Check the calendar before finalising your sale date.

 Tip 5: Request a pre-calculation from the DGI